endomorphosis/municipal_law_search/docs/chatbot/openai_client.md

 - `query` (`str`): User query
 use_embeddings: Whether to use embeddings for search
-context_limit: Number of context documents to include
+top_k: Number of context documents to include
 system_prompt: Custom system prompt

 **Returns:**